Anderson-Lai/ib-notes/slchemistry/chemistry.md

 pernitrate, nitrate, nitrite, hyponitrite (possible combinations of each polyatomic) (charges: -4, -3, -2, -1) if the polyatomic can not be drawn (with proper rules), it does not exist

+recall: hydrogen is a non-metal, thus water is a covalent compound (albeit it is one of the stronger covalent compounds) normal (distilled) water has a density of 1

+in lattice structures - smaller is normally the metal, larger is non-metal H20 is stating the RATIO of elements the more compacted the elements are into the lattice structure, the stronger the structure (this concept can be used an idea to prove strength of bonds) dissolving a structure (compound) in water can be used to test its strength the more that can dissolve, the weaker the structure there is no real trend with melting point the melting point influences the strength of a structure, but it will fluctuate and certain stronger elements will have a lower melting point, even when structures should be getting stronger (there are other factors that influence the strength of structures)

+#### A single blanket statement can not be made for groups of elements